 4. Make a list of common situations that make you angry – be it with a person or in a situation – and analyse what you did last time this occurred.
 Confront the situation when it occurs again with calmness and experience the difference.

-Our Article published in IMA Nammude Aarogyam Magazine-July 2017
+Our Article published in Our KIDS Magazine-October 2017

-Our Article published in IMA Nammude Aarogyam Magazine-March 2017
+Our Article published in IMA Nammude Aarogyam Magazine-September 2017